seL4/microkit/docs/manual.md

 kind of fault, please see the 'Faults' section of the [seL4 reference manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf).

+For x86 VCPU fault specifically:
+Only the `child` argument will contain a valid value.
+The return value of `fault()` is ignored.
+To resume a VCPU from a fault, `fault()` must call `microkit_vcpu_x86_deferred_resume()` with the intended values before returning.

+To deduce the VM Exit reason, read the `SEL4_VMENTER_FAULT_REASON_MR` message register.
+For more details, please see the 'Virtualisation' section of the [seL4 reference manual](https://sel4.systems/Info/Docs/seL4-manual-latest.pdf).

 ## `microkit_msginfo microkit_ppcall(microkit_channel ch, microkit_msginfo msginfo)`

 Performs a call to a protected procedure in a different PD.